 Even if you take a great picture, 99% of the time you’ll need to edit that photo (Trust us, all of your fave fashion bloggers and vloggers do it to a T).
-Truly master the art of the #OOTD by downloading an app like the PicsArt photo editor so you can edit and post your photos on the go.
-Start by learning the basic photo editing tools like cropping and editing the brightness, saturation and contrast.
-Over time you can master the more advanced editing tools to get those pro-level #OOTD photos.
+Truly master the art of the #OOTD by getting Picsart so you can quickly edit and post your photos.
+A great place to start is by learning these aesthetic photo editing tips for Instagram.

-Are you mastering the #OOTD?
-Share your stylish snaps with us on PicsArt!
+Already mastering the #OOTD?
+Share your stylish snaps with the Picsart community.

 Create at the Speed of Culture